 95490.
 Provisions for Fuels Produced Using Carbon Capture and Sequestration.

 Eligibility.
-The following entities are eligible to submit project applications and, if approved, receive CCS credits, in accordance with following protocol which is incorporated herein by reference and is referred to as the “CCS Protocol” hereafter.
+The following entities are eligible to submit applications and, if approved, receive credits associated with net GHG reductions from CCS projects, in accordance with following protocol which is incorporated herein by reference and is referred to as the “CCS Protocol” hereafter.

 Industrial Strategies Division, California Air Resources Board.
 August 13, 2018.
 Carbon Capture and Sequestration Protocol under the Low Carbon Fuel Standard.

-Alternative fuel producers, refineries, and oil and gas producers that capture CO2 on-site and geologically sequester CO2 either on-site or off-site.
+Alternative fuel producers, petroleum refineries, and oil producers that capture CO2 on-site, including at the location of the production of hydrogen used as an intermediate input, and geologically sequester CO2 either on-site or off-site.

-An entity that employs direct air capture to remove CO2 from the atmosphere and geologically sequester the CO2.
+An entity that employs direct air capture to remove CO2 from the atmosphere using chemical and/or physical separation and geologically sequester the CO2

+Direct air capture and sequestration projects must be physically located in the United States.

 If CO2 derived from direct air capture is converted to fuels, it is not eligible for project-based CCS credits.
 However, applicants may apply for fuel pathway certification using the Tier 2 pathway application process as described in section 95488.7.

 General Requirements.